The Lending and Secured Finance Review: Taiwan

 In practice, the majority of renewable energy projects are financed through the syndicated loan market.
 With the Taiwanese government in full support of developing offshore wind power in Taiwan, it is foreseeable that the need for syndicated loans to finance the offshore wind power projects, either ongoing or planned, would be much stronger in the coming years.

 To mitigate the impact of covid-19, the MOEA, among other competent authorities, issues a relief programme for Taiwanese borrowers meeting certain criteria to change the conditions of the existing loan or seek new loans with more flexible conditions from the banks.
-Those Taiwanese borrowers could seek financial support to keep business operation in these difficult times.
-Nevertheless, because of the rapid change of covid-19, the relief programme may be updated or amended from time to time.
+Those Taiwanese borrowers could seek financial support to ensure business operation in these difficult times.
+The relief programme also resulted in the growth of the total amount of loans provided by the government-owned or managed local banks.

-1 Abe Sung is a partner and Mark Yu is an associate partner at Lee and Li, Attorneys-at-Law.
+1 Abe Sung and Mark Yu are partners at Lee and Li, Attorneys-at-Law.